ManjarrezAvila/GitGitHub-MMA/README.md

 ## Dependencies

-1. Terminal of your choice
+1. Git Bash

 ## Instructions

 To be able to see all the changes that had happend in this repository follow the instructions

-1. In your terminal go to the GitGitHub-MMA directory with the command `cd GitGitHub-MMA/`
+1. In Git Bash go to the GitGitHub-MMA directory with the command `cd GitGitHub-MMA/`
-2. Run the comand `gitk` to be able to see the history of this repository in a more graphic representation
-3. Return to your terminal and run the comand `git log --all --graph --decorate --oneline` to be able to see all the changes in this repository
+2. Run the comand `git log --all --graph --decorate --oneline` to be able to see all the changes in this repository
-4. Run the comand `git show-ref --tags` to be able to see all the tags created
+3. Run the comand `git show-ref --tags` to be able to see all the tags created
-5. Click on [blogpost](https://manjarrezavila.github.io/GitGitHub-MMA/blogpost.html) to see the web site build on GitHub Pages
+4. Click on [blogpost](https://manjarrezavila.github.io/GitGitHub-MMA/blogpost.html) to see the web site build on GitHub Pages